Carl-Runge/Carl-Runge/README.md

 - Hi, I’m @Carl-Runge

 - I’m currently learning C++ and C#
-- I am a Student at the S4G untill 30th of September
+- I am a Student at the S4G untill 30th of September 2022
-- My Dream is to Working for Crytek or Ubisoft
+- My Dream is to be Working for Crytek or Ubisoft

 - My Contacts

 e-Mail: rungecarla@gmail.com